Wilbert McClure

-Wilbert McClure (October 29, 1938 – August 6, 2020) was an American boxer.
+Wilbert McClure (October 29, 1938 – August 6, 2020) was an American professional boxer.
 As an amateur he won gold medals in the light middleweight division at the 1959 Pan American Games and the 1960 Olympics.
 As a professional he competed from 1961 to 1970.

 Personal

 McClure earned degrees in literature and philosophy in 1961 from the University of Toledo and a doctorate in psychology from Wayne State University in Detroit in 1973.
 He later became a Massachusetts state boxing commissioner.
 He was honored in August 2012 for his life's work by the Charles Hamilton Houston Institute for Race and Justice at Harvard Law School.

 McClure was found guilty in Wilson v.
 McClure et al, the first legal case in the US to reach a federal court jury to challenge the concept of same-race discrimination in September 2000.
-The case was brought by race-black licensed boxing promoter Zeke Wilson against a state sports commission headed by the race-black chairman for damage reparations and punitive redress after his right to conduct professional boxing events was violated.
+The case was brought by black licensed boxing promoter Zeke Wilson against a state sports commission headed by McClure, the chairman, for damage reparations and punitive redress after his right to conduct professional boxing events was violated.

-In this case, race-white boxing commissioner William Pender performed direct discriminatory acts, while the race-black commission chairman Wilbert McClure failed to provide the promoter sufficient protection under his authority and cooperated in the unjust cancellation of a series of boxing events, causing financial harm to the promoter.
-A unanimous jury verdict found that the race-black Chairman was guilty of racial discrimination along with race-white Commissioner William Pender and both defendants were assessed punitive damages in addition to the compensatory damages awarded by the jury.
+White boxing commissioner William Pender performed direct discriminatory acts, while McClure failed to provide the promoter sufficient protection under his authority and cooperated in the unjust cancellation of a series of boxing events, causing financial harm to the promoter.
+A unanimous jury verdict found that McClure was guilty of racial discrimination along with Pender, and both defendants were assessed punitive damages in addition to the compensatory damages awarded by the jury.

 The precedent-setting case is the subject of the non-fiction book, The Eighth Round.
 The book is being adapted into a motion picture by the same title.